goldprice.dev vs Polygon.io / Massive.com

 - Cross-source divergence

 - Signed deviation between live oracle spot and futures settlement on the same asset at the same timestamp.
 Emitted as a flag when deviation exceeds configurable thresholds.
-Useful for detecting stale upstream feeds or arbitrage windows.
+Useful for detecting stale upstream feeds or basis widening.

 - Per-source license disclosure